 - foot and ankle

 Ample opportunity is provided for clinical and laboratory research during the five years of residency education.
 Each resident rotates through the research service in his/her PGY2 and PGY4 year.
-Residents are expected to complete two projects, either in clinical or basic research during their residency training.
+Residents are expected to complete two projects, either in clinical or basic research, during their residency training.
 Residents are encouraged to submit their research for presentation and publication.

 The organization of the residency training program is designed to expose the resident to a wide variety of orthopaedic problems with rotations structured at intervals conducive to learning and development of the resident.
 Continuous review and revision of the various aspects of the program are made in an attempt to provide highly motivated residents with the best possible opportunities for reaching their maximal potential.
-Upon completion of his/her training, such a resident will have obtained the expected level of confidence, skill and professional attitude necessary for an orthopaedic surgeon.
+Upon completion of his/her training, each resident will have obtained the expected level of confidence, skill and professional attitude necessary for an orthopaedic surgeon.

 ACGME Accredited: Yes